Triston Casas Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.4 K/9, the fifth-best in MLB.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Twins' 3.74 team ERA ranks fourth among all MLB pitching staffs.

-- The Twins give up the sixth-fewest home runs in baseball (73 total, one per game).
+- The Twins give up the ninth-fewest home runs in baseball (76 total, one per game).

-- The righty last appeared on Wednesday against the Milwaukee Brewers, when he went six innings, allowing two earned runs while giving up six hits.
+- In his most recent appearance on Thursday, the right-hander went four innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.

-- In 10 games this season, the 27-year-old has a 2.65 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.